HiskiHuovila/runecycle-srd/docs/Tests.md

 ## Boons

 The GM can grant PCs Boons.
 These are single use adv you store and can choose to apply to your Test later.
 Only one Boon can be used per Test.
 Boons generally don’t expire and can be used whenever appropriate but the GM can set a time limit for the Boon to expire or special conditions when a specific Boon can be used.
-Boons without conditions can be used retroactively to reroll one die on a Test.
+Boons without conditions can be used retroactively to reroll one die on a Test after you know the result.
 Boons can be gained, for example, from the following:
 -  Doing research
 -  Practicing or maintenance